 I. Introduction

-Nanotechnology in agriculture Nanotechnology refers to the manipulation and application of materials at the nanometre scale (1–100 nm), where unique physicochemical properties emerge due to the high surface-area-to-volume ratio and quantum (Behera et.al., 2019).
+Nanotechnology in agriculture Nanotechnology refers to the manipulation and application of materials at the nanometre scale (1–100 nm), where unique physicochemical properties emerge due to the high surface-area-to-volume ratio and quantum (Behera et al., 2019).
 In agriculture, nanotechnology involves the engineering of nanomaterials and nano-enabled devices aimed at enhancing agricultural productivity, improving crop protection, ensuring precise nutrient delivery, and minimizing resource wastage.
-These nanomaterials include nanoparticles, nano emulsions, nanocomposites, and nano biosensors which have the potential to revolutionize traditional farming methods by improving the delivery efficiency of agrochemicals, reducing environmental contamination, and enabling early diagnosis of diseases.
+These nano-materials include nano-particles, nano-emulsions, nano-composites, and nano-biosensors which have the potential to revolutionize traditional farming methods by improving the delivery efficiency of agrochemicals, reducing environmental contamination, and enabling early diagnosis of diseases.
 The field is interdisciplinary in nature, combining inputs from materials science, chemistry, biology, and agricultural engineering to address the challenges of sustainable food production.

-Significance of nanotechnology in modern crop management The global agricultural sector faces challenges such as reduced arable land, climate stress, nutrient depletion, pest resistance, and the need to ensure food security for a projected 9.7 billion population by 2050 (Kaur et.al., 2023).
-Nanotechnology offers solutions by enabling smart delivery of fertilizers and pesticides, thus increasing nutrient use efficiency (NUE) and reducing the need for frequent applications.
+Significance of nanotechnology in modern crop management The global agricultural sector faces challenges such as reduced arable land, climate stress, nutrient depletion, pest resistance, and the need to ensure food security for a projected 9.7 billion population by 2050 (Kaur et al., 2023).
+Nanotechnology offers solutions by enabling smart delivery of fertilizers and pesticides, thus increasing nutrient use efficiency (NUE), and reducing the need for frequent applications.
 Nano-fertilizers such as zinc oxide, iron oxide, and nano-urea formulations have demonstrated improved crop growth and yield under both field and greenhouse conditions, reducing nutrient losses through leaching and volatilization.
-In crop protection, nanoencapsulation of active ingredients ensures controlled release and targeted delivery to pests and pathogens, minimizing off-target toxicity and residues in food.
-Moreover, nanobiosensors and nano-enabled diagnostic devices are being developed for real-time monitoring of soil nutrients, pathogens, and environmental pollutants, enhancing precision agriculture practices (Bharti et.al., 2024).
+In crop protection, nano-encapsulation of active ingredients ensures controlled release and targeted delivery to nutrients and pesticides, minimizing off-target toxicity and residues in food.
+Moreover, nano-biosensors and nano-enabled diagnostic devices are being developed for real-time monitoring of soil nutrients, pathogens, and environmental pollutants, enhancing precision agriculture practices (Bharti et al., 2024).
 These advancements are essential in aligning agriculture with the goals of environmental sustainability and productivity enhancement.

 II.
 Fundamentals of Nanotechnology in Agriculture

 A. Definition and characteristics of nanoparticles Nanoparticles are defined as particles having at least one dimension in the range of 1–100 nanometers.
 Their small size imparts unique physicochemical properties, which are not present in their bulk counterparts.
 These include enhanced surface reactivity, high surface-area-to-volume ratio, quantum mechanical effects, and superior solubility or dispersion potential in aqueous and organic media.
-These traits make nanoparticles particularly suitable for agricultural applications involving efficient delivery of active ingredients, sensing mechanisms, and catalytic interactions at the biological interface.
-The physical dimensions of nanoparticles influence their interaction with biological systems, penetration into plant tissues, and rate of dissolution or degradation (Mu et.al., 2014).
+These characters make nanoparticles particularly suitable for agricultural applications involving efficient delivery of active ingredients, sensing mechanisms, and catalytic interactions at the biological interface.
+The physical dimensions of nanoparticles influence their interaction with biological systems, penetration into plant tissues, and rate of dissolution or degradation (Mu et al., 2014).
 Spherical nanoparticles typically offer lower aggregation tendencies and better mobility compared to rod or irregular-shaped particles.
 A nanoparticle with a 10 nm diameter exhibits a surface-area-to-volume ratio 100 times greater than its micron-sized counterpart, enabling higher contact with plant surfaces or cellular membranes.
 Their high surface energy also facilitates catalytic and redox reactions critical to pest control and nutrient delivery.
 Surface functionalization allows nanoparticles to carry ligands, polymers, or biomolecules that can guide them to specific plant parts, cells, or biochemical targets.
 Functionalization with peptides, antibodies, or polymers like polyethylene glycol (PEG) enhances biocompatibility, stability in soil or water, and specific binding to receptors or plant stomata.
 This targeted delivery mechanism minimizes off-target losses and improves agrochemical use efficiency while reducing phytotoxicity and ecological disruption.